tristanpenman/algorithms/README.md

 ## ACM Coding Challenges

-Solutions for the 2007 ACM Coding Challenges can be found in [acm/2007](../acm/2007).
+Solutions for 2007 ACM Coding Challenges can be found in [acm-2007](./acm-2007).

 ## Miscellaneous